Congratulations, you've landed your first role as a manager! Now comes the really daunting part: meeting your team.

 The arrival of a new manager is a stressful time for any team.
 Your people will be anxious to know what kind of a boss you'll be and how your leadership will affect their daily lives and enjoyment of their role.

-For that reason, you should avoid making any drastic changes until you've been there for at least a month.
+For that reason, you should avoid making any drastic changes until you've been in your new position for at least a month.

 As well as making a potentially disastrous decision based on insufficient knowledge, by changing things up too early you risk creating feelings of resentment amongst your staff, who will interpret your desire to effect change as an attack on their way of doing things.

-Take notes, ask questions, consider alternatives, but don't make any big changes until your team have grown used to you and you're fully up to speed.
+During your first week as a new manager, be sure to take plenty of notes, ask questions, and consider alternatives — but don't make any big changes until your team have grown used to you and you're fully up to speed.

 3. Know what's expected of you